Bram Cohen: Personal life

 Cohen's hobbies include original origami and juggling up to five balls, but his main interest is in recreational mathematics.
-Cohen maintains a blog where he frequently discusses trust metrics with Raph Levien, as well as money systems, games of skill, and other math-related topics.
+Cohen maintains a blog where he frequently discusses trust metrics with software developer Raph Levien, as well as money systems, games of skill, and other math-related topics.
 He is also an assembly puzzle enthusiast.
 He has designed several puzzles including some in conjunction with Oskar van Deventer including several gear-based puzzles such as Gear Shift and a multiple Rubik's Cube variant called Bram's Fortress.
-Some of Bram's puzzle designs are available for 3-D printing via Shapeways.
+Some of Cohen's puzzle designs are available for 3-D printing via Shapeways.

 Awards

-Cohen has received a number of awards for his work on the BitTorrent protocol.
-These awards include:
+Cohen has received a number of awards for his work on the BitTorrent protocol, including: